-Two Oklahoma children die in hot vehicle, father arrested
+Oklahoma father arrested after 2 children die in hot vehicle

 TULSA, Okla.
-(AP) - Police say a Tulsa man has been arrested on two second-degree murder warrants after his son and daughter died when they were left in a hot vehicle.
+(AP) - An Oklahoma man whose son and daughter died when he left them inside his hot truck for five hours has been arrested on two second-degree murder warrants, police said.

-Dustin Dennis, 31, was arrested Saturday after his 4-year-old daughter and 3-year-old son died when they were left in the vehicle for up to five hours, police said.
+Dustin Dennis, 31, was arrested at his home in Tulsa Saturday, police said.

-Dennis told officers he had taken the children with him to a convenience store, then took a nap after arriving home before finding the children inside the vehicle after he awoke.
-Dennis told police he took the children inside the house and called authorities.
+Dennis told officers that he had taken his 4-year-old daughter and 3-year-old son to a convenience store around noon.
+Upon arriving home, he went inside and fell asleep for four or five hours.
+When he awoke he found the children inside the vehicle.

+Dennis told police he carried the children inside the house and called authorities.

+Police said surveillance video from a neighboring property shows Dennis getting out the vehicle and locking it up, then walking inside his house without the children.

+The temperature peaked in the low 90s in Tulsa on Saturday, according to the National Weather Service.

-Jail records show Dennis remains in custody, but do not list an attorney who could speak on his behalf.
+Jail records show Dennis remained in custody Sunday, but do not list an attorney who could speak on his behalf.

 Sign up for Daily Newsletters